JoshuaUrrutia/R_Workshop/docs/dataframe_ops.md

 counts[counts$LNCaP > 100,]    # Return rows that have a read count greater than 100 in LNCaP, and every column
 ```

+### Merging Dataframes
+Outer join vs inner join.
+Renaming Columns
+using columns with different names

 Ok, that's enough with the small examples, lets work with some real data.
 So we have a dataframe of BRD4-ChIP peaks from MR42D + MDV treated cells [here](https://ohsu.box.com/s/37e6vnkz1p54um3yutwqss2541pce294).
-We also have a dataframe of differentially expressed genes with BRD4-Knockdown in MR42D (https://ohsu.box.com/s/xea7lcz848idtttiw808vabvmja5jnj8).
+We also have a dataframe of differentially expressed genes with [BRD4-Knockdown in MR42D](https://ohsu.box.com/s/xea7lcz848idtttiw808vabvmja5jnj8).
 What genes are BRD4-bound, and going down with siBRD4?
 I understand that seems like a big task, but lets break it down into steps:
-1.
+1. Download the Dataframes and import into R Studio
+2.